 Essentially I feel what is important is that we work to ensure that we are part of a child’s care to ensure they are able to enjoy and work with the world around them.
 This includes being prepared to read and enjoy books, numbers, colours, culture, physical activity and such like.
 We have a time of ‘mindfulness’ each day and try to build in good habits and routines that will support individuals to make good choices for themselves and cope with various demands upon them throughout their lives.
 We are enabling children to learn very important skills of organisation and inspiring them to want to be involved and learn.
 So that whatever setting or life they have they are being given skills that are transferable and enhance their lives.

-Messy Monday Through out the day we have lots of messy play.
+Monday Older children go swimming from the age of 4.
+Throughout the day we have lots of messy play.
 Messy Play is important for children.
 Here is a link that says a lot of it for me !
 Why is messy play important?
 We have a new sheltered all weather area in which we can do messier play outside.
 This is available all year round everyday too.
 On Mondays we aim to have innovative and new resources alongside things the children are learning and experiencing from already.

-TreasureBox Tuesday We spend time learning from one of our developing treasure boxes.
+We spend time learning from one of our developing treasure bags.
 Thinking and exploring concepts of the world.
 Today is the day we often visit the library and a park somewhere.
-If it is raining or really cold we find a interesting place to visit.
-A museum, wall climbing (Kelsey Kerridge), (ideas always very welcome).
-Why When What How for toddlers

 we do charge a month in advance.